 Can you efficiently manage entity and hierarchy data on thousands of entities?
 Are you importing data from various sources, ensuring that the data is accurate?
 Do changes to the entity and hierarchy data go through a detailed review and approval process?
 What about related persons?
 Many organizations attempt to outsource this problem to data aggregators.

-Yes, you can purchase data from another company.
-But, can you trust that data?
+Yes, you can purchase data from another company, but can you trust that data?
 Is it of regulatory grade?
 For regulatory purposes, can the data aggregator provide updated data based on a corporate action that could trigger a series of additional restriction questions or reveal that you can pursue business opportunities?
 In our current automation-driven world, speed and accuracy are two identifiers of businesses that can stay ahead of the game.
-But, the challenge is more than keeping up with the Joneses.
+But the challenge is more than keeping up with the Joneses.
 It's keeping up with the thousands of corporate actions that take place in a calendar year.
 Clearly, just buying data is not the answer.

-And getting regulatory grade data is just the start.
+Getting regulatory-grade data is just the start.
 You still need to apply the regulatory and firm policy rules.

 Managing Infinite Amounts of Data

 As we mentioned earlier, BlackRock is related to potentially thousands of other entities through controlling and influence relationships (variable A).
 There are many regulatory rule sets across the world (variable B).
-And, you are conducting many services throughout those related entities (variable C).
+And you are conducting many services throughout those related entities (variable C).
 Multiplying A, B, and C creates a lot of complex data to manage, and you need to act before you lose the opportunity.
 How should you manage this data?

 Using a system that allows you to manage data and apply the correct rule sets for global jurisdictions can alleviate potential non-compliance issues and allow your teams to focus on client service instead of serving regulatory demands.
 Systems need to operate at the speed of business by being able to calculate the different permutations to use for matters dealing with firm independence, scope of services, risk assessment, personal independence, and more.